-The Roosevelt MFA in creative writing is designed to provide writers with the tools and guidance to express their knowledge of human experience and their personal and community aspirations in well-crafted fiction, poetry, dramatic scripts, and creative nonfiction.
+The Roosevelt MFA in creative writing is designed to provide writers with the tools and guidance to express their knowledge of human experience and their personal and community aspirations in well-crafted fiction, creative nonfiction, poetry, and dramatic scripts.
 Staffed by professional writers distinguished for their abilities as teachers, creative writing at Roosevelt is an innovative program dedicated to developing students' literary knowledge and sense of writer's craft while offering real-world guidance for negotiating a future career in writing.
 To achieve this, the program offers three kinds of experience:

-To earn an MFA in creative writing, students must complete 42 semester hours of graduate work including 18 semester hours of writing workshops in fiction, poetry, play writing, screen writing, or creative nonfiction; 12 semester hours in literature or theory; three semester hours in a practical writing internship; an additional elective or internship; and six semester hours of thesis work.
-Three of the writing workshop courses must be in the core specialty, and of the three electives, at least one must be in a genre other than the declared specialty.
+To earn an MFA in creative writing, students must complete 45 semester hours of graduate work including 21 semester hours of writing workshops; 12 semester hours in literature or theory; three semester hours in a practical writing internship; an additional elective or internship; and six semester hours of thesis work.
 Internships are in public service writing, publishing, arts administration, or teaching.

 A student who has not completed a thesis or other final project must maintain continued registration during fall and spring semesters until completion of the project by registering for the appropriate zero-credit course (course number followed by “Y“).
 Students who have not maintained continuous registration for thesis or other final project will be required to register for all intervening fall and spring semesters prior to graduation.